romanaruqia/Advanced-Mathematical-Physics/README.md

-# Scilab
+# Advanced Mathematical Physics
-A list of various projects, from several branches of physics - ranging from Quantum Mechanics and Advanced Mathematical Physics, coded in Scilab
+A list of various projects solving problems of Advanced Mathematical Physics, coded in Scilab